-Construction works are expected to start following the grant of certain regulatory approvals, which include the application for mining license EL 2010/02, that is anticipated in early-2016.
+Construction works are expected to start following the grant of certain regulatory approvals, which include the application for mining licence EL 2010/02, which is anticipated in early-2016.

 The overall investment in the project is estimated to reach $1.36bn, which could further reduce as a result of the optimisation studies being conducted.
 The project is expected to generate 1,171 construction jobs and 787 jobs during operations.

 The rare earth mine is estimated to have an initial production life of 37 years, based on an ore processing rate of three million tonnes per annum (Mtpa).

 The project is expected to produce a mixed critical rare earth concentrate, including neodymium, praseodymium, europium, dysprosium, terbium, and yttrium, as well as by-products including triuranium octoxide (U₃O₈), lanthanum and cerium products, zinc concentrate and fluorspar.

 The Kvanefjeld mine is located within the northern Illimaussaq Intrusive Complex, a layered peralkaline intrusive body (Mesoproterozoic in age) measuring approximately 8km x 15km.
 It hosts three deposits namely Kvanefjeld, Sørensen and Zone 3.